Altinn/altinn-studio-docs/content/notifications/architecture/kafka/_index.en.md

 <!--New expand-->
 {{% expandsmall id="altinn.notifications.orders.pastdue" header="altinn.notifications.orders.pastdue" %}}

-__Description:__ A topic dedicated to orders where the requested send time is about to, or has, passed.
+__Description:__ A topic dedicated to orders where the requested send time is about to pass, or has passed.

 __Event trigger:__ Requested send time of orders is about to, or has, passed.